besser435/TEAW-API/README.md

 The Towny and Bukkit APIs are very simple, so this could easily be expanded in the future if Theeno allows for it.

+## Programmer Notes
+Spark is deprecated, transition to something else.

 ## Configuration
 TAPI implements a nano sized HTTP server for replying to requests.
 The only config option is the port at which the server lives.
 The default is `1850`.